Aufschrei: "Tugendfuror"

 At the start of March 2013, Germany's federal president, Joachim Gauck, commented on the affair in a conversation with Spiegel: "when such a Tugendfuror (eng. approx. 'rage of virtue') dominates the discussion, I am less moral than one might expect from me as a former priest."
 He further explains that there is certainly more work to do where women are concerned.
 "I cannot, however, acknowledge any especially egregious, widespread misbehavior of men towards women in our country."
 On the platform alltagssexismus.de, an open letter was published with a request for signatures, challenging Gauck to acknowledge the stories described in the #aufschrei Tweets, which could be read both on that webpage and on Twitter itself.
 The signatories took issue with the term Tugendfuror.
-Per the text of the letter, the worried "carries the same dismissive quality as 'hysteria,' and was clearly used to make women's' anger seem laughable and to minimize their concerns as overly emotional.
+Per the text of the letter, the worried "carries the same dismissive quality as 'hysteria,' and was clearly used to make women's anger seem laughable and to minimize their concerns as overly emotional.
 His words served to perpetuate centuries-old stereotypes about women – stereotypes which help to reinforce sexist structures and which stand in the way of gender equality."

 Gauck's press secretary explained that the federal president does not, as a rule, respond to open letters, but intended to look into gender equality during his time in office.
 Later, Gauck attempted to defuse the conflict and, on the occasion of International Women's Day on March 8, declared that there "still exists disenfranchisement, even discrimination and sexism in our everyday lives."
 According to him, he would welcome "women as well as men – to conduct an engaging and serious debate."

-One blogger wished that Gauck would "someday have to spend three months walking through German cities as a young woman at night" and, in her column, Christiane Jörges commented on his position, that with his "Tugendfuror" remark, he has "made himself known" – "as an old man and as a man of the old."
+One blogger wished that Gauck would "have to spend three months walking through German cities someday as a young woman at night" and, in her column, Christiane Jörges commented on his position, that with his "Tugendfuror" remark, he showed himself to be "an old man and a man of the old order."